ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The underlying Protocol Stack failed.

 * InvalidMessageProperties:
-The message properties either contradict the transport properties or they can not be satisfied by the transport system.
+The Message Properties either contradict the Transport Properties or they can not be satisfied by the transport system.

 * DeframingFailed:
 The data that was received by the underlying Protocol Stack could not be processed by the Message Framer.